Supervising Physician Specialist – All Specialties CCT 2233

 Conditions of Employment

-All qualified candidates who have been selected for appointment to positions in billable specialty areas must be an eligible billable provider and where applicable will be required to meet the following criteria:
+- All qualified candidates who have been selected for appointment to positions in all specialty areas must be an eligible billable provider and will be required to meet all of the following criteria:

-- Submit a completed credentialing application and/or required documentation for credentialing; and
+- Submit a completed credentialing application and/or required documentation for credentialing

 What else should I know?

-The Supplemental Questionnaire/Training and Experience Examination is designed to measure knowledge, skills, and/or abilities in job-related areas which may include, but are not limited to:
+The Required Examination linked in this job ad is designed to measure knowledge, skills, and/or abilities in job-related areas which may include, but are not limited to experience:

-Once submitted, applicant responses on the Supplemental Questionnaire/Training and Experience Examination cannot be changed.
+Once submitted, applicant responses on the Required Examination cannot be changed.
 Qualified applicants must achieve a passing score in order to be ranked on the eligible list/score report.
 Successful applicants will be placed on the eligible list/score report, in rank order, according to their final score.

 The certification rule for the eligible list resulting from this examination will be the Rule of the List.
 Additional selection processes may be conducted by the hiring department prior to making final hiring decisions.